QMF IV’s Tender Moment (POLLED)

 2023 – Triplets sired by Vladimir.
 Both does had teat defects and were sold as unregistered.
 Buck kid was sold as wether at a few days of age.
 Knew this was a risky breeding, these lines do not cross well with high risk of teat defects… got greedy and tried it anyway.
 Doe kids were gorgeous, if only the teats were normal…

 2022 – She had a severe injury to primarily her right rear hock, suspected rupture of a collateral ligament that has led to severe instability in that joint.
-Both hocks were affected to a degree.
+Both hocks were affected to a degree but worsened through her late gestation.
 The end of her first pregnancy was extremely hard for her to be mobile, and I hesitated to put her through this again.
 It also completely altered her back/rear leg/rump assembly – going from reasonable conformation in rump and rear legs to a train wreck as she tries to compensate for massive instability in a major joint.
 Was hoping she’d bounce back after kidding and while she’s more mobile due to the ‘weight loss’, she took a long time to be more normal in mobility.
 She has age on her side in this case.
 She had improved through the lactation in mobility and stability in her joints, so I have elected to try breeding her.
 However, I’m very pleased with her udder structure – globular, high, wide.
 Not to bad for older genetics!
 She’s cranking the fat.
 Just like Brazen, a couple of unfortunate events where the milking intervals were extreme (some 24hrs, some just quite extended) around >200 DIM, she decreased in production quite drastically at this point which you can see in her CDCB data.
 She still had a respectable lactation overall and I’m hoping to get a daughter to replace her with as she is such a cool doe but I am not sure how long we can keep her mobile if she continues to be bred/kid.
-She is slowed down a bit as she approaches kidding 2023, but is handling it suprisingly well compared to her first kidding event.
+She is slowed down a bit as she approaches kidding 2023, but is handling it surprisingly well compared to her first kidding event.

 Dam: QMF IV’s Inquisition, spring 2021.
 Milking 11+lbs.